julius-speech/julius/jcontrol/README.md

 #### `inputparam arg`

-Configure how to deal with current speech input, in case grammar has been changed while recognition is running. `arg` shoule be one of `TERMINATE`, `PAUSE` or `WAIT`
+Configure how to deal with current speech input, in case grammar has been changed while recognition is running. `arg` should be one of `TERMINATE`, `PAUSE` or `WAIT`

 #### `version`